Tatra (company): Germany

-Several fire brigades and civil protection (THW) mostly in eastern Germany are traditionally using Tatra trucks.
-Tatra's own conversion company THT build vehicles for fire brigades and civil protection.
+Several fire brigades and civil protection (THW), mostly in eastern Germany, are traditionally using Tatra trucks.
+Tatra's own conversion company, THT, builds vehicles for fire brigades and civil protection.
 Popular in Germany is a large Water tender and pumper based on the Tatra 815.
 The vehicle's water tank has a volume of 4,000 liters or more and a separate tank for foam agent.
 The 4×4 transmission and a gear wading depth of 1.20m make it suitable for rough terrain.
-In German use the vehicle is called "TLF4000" (Tanklöschfahrzeug 4000) and is primarily used at airports and to fight forest fires.
+In German use, the vehicle is called "TLF4000" (Tanklöschfahrzeug 4000) and is primarily used at airports and to fight forest fires.

 In 2021 the Bundeswehr fire brigade ordered 76 Tatra firefighting vehicles to fight forest fires (ordered by BwFuhrparkService GmbH).
 They are based upon the Tatra T 815-7 4×4 chassis, with equipment by Austrian Rosenbauer Group.

 India

 Tatra had a truck-building joint venture in India called Tatra Vectra Motors Ltd, formerly called Tatra Trucks India Ltd. It is a joint venture between Tatra and the Vectra Group from England.
-In 2002, the company received a 1,070 trucks order from the Government of India.
-Tatra's growing involvement in India's defense industry has been cited as an example of growing relations between Czech Republic and India.
+In 2002, the company received a 1,070-truck order from the Government of India.
+Tatra's growing involvement in India's defense industry has been cited as an example of growing relations between the Czech Republic and India.

 In 2009, Vectra announced a new joint venture with Russia's Kamaz to form Kamaz Vectra Motors Limited to manufacture Kamaz trucks in India.
 This joint venture replaced the former Tatra Vectra venture.
 The manufacturing plant is located in Hosur, Tamil Nadu.
-The fully integrated manufacturing facility includes an engine assembly and testing plant, a cabin welding shop, a frame fabrication shop and a test track.
+The fully integrated manufacturing facility includes an engine assembly and testing plant, a cabin welding shop, a frame fabrication shop, and a test track.
 Most Tatra trucks for sale in India are manufactured in collaboration with Bharat Earth Movers Limited (BEML).

 Tatra was part of a 2012 investigation in what has been described a "procurement scam" involving former BEML chief VRS Natarajan.

 Israel

-Reportedly following one of the Israeli-Arab conflicts, Israel tested some Tatras captured from the Egyptian armed forces.
+Reportedly, following one of the Israeli-Arab conflicts, Israel tested some Tatras captured from the Egyptian armed forces.
 The Israel Defense Forces' command was apparently quite impressed with their performance, independent air cooling, and their capabilities as military trucks in long-range raiding operations in desert terrain, and became interested in including these trucks in their arsenal.
 As direct purchase from Czechoslovakia was impossible due to its alignment with Israeli foes, the lore has it that Israelis used the well-paid services of Nicolae Ceauşescu-led Romania, in cooperation with an American Company called ATC (American Truck Company) to purchase military trucks, including desert-equipped Tatras, leading to jokes that "Romania has a new desert".
 Current photos of various Israeli weapon systems, including SPYDER slated for India, show new Tatras as the carrier vehicles.

 A number of Tatra trucks entered service in the Israeli Army's various sectors, with the brand mark of "American Truck Company", under which Tatras were sold from the U.S. market and exported to Israel.